The internet is not really a safe place to go out into.

 Once you have learned how to use a VPN service, no one (including your internet service provider) would have the opportunity to figure out whatever it is that you are doing on the internet.

-Moreover, no one would know anything about your location either while you have connected to the internet via a VPN service.
+Moreover, no one would know anything about your location either while you have connected to the internet via a VPN provider.

-Of course, you will need to make sure that you have a connection enabled and working at all times.
+Of course, you will need to make sure that you have a connection enabled with the VPN server and working at all times.
 Some VPN client software has Internet Kill Switch feature, which disconnects the internet when your device is not connected to the VPN server.